-People Who Always Seek Validation Typically Have These 12 Insecurities
+People Who Seek Validation Typically Have These 12 Insecurities

-People Who Always Seek Validation Typically Have These 12 Insecurities
+People Who Seek Validation Typically Have These 12 Insecurities

 1. Fear of Not Being Good Enough

-One of the most common insecurities is the fear of not being good enough.
 People who constantly seek validation may doubt their worth and abilities.
-They might feel like they have to prove themselves at every turn and worry that they don’t measure up to others’ expectations or their own.
-This can lead them to look for external signs that they are indeed competent, talented, and worthy of respect and admiration.
+They often feel like they have to prove themselves at every turn and worry that they don’t measure up to other people’s expectations or their own.
+This can lead them to look for external signs that they’re actually smart, talented, and worthy of respect and admiration.

-Worrying excessively about physical appearance is another insecurity that drives people to seek validation.
-They might spend a lot of time and effort on their looks and become reliant on compliments to feel attractive or acceptable.
-This preoccupation with appearance can stem from societal pressures, personal beliefs, or comparisons to others, which often leads to a never-ending cycle of needing affirmation to feel good about themselves.
+Validation seekers may spend a lot of time and effort on their physical appearance and become reliant on compliments to feel attractive or acceptable.
+This preoccupation with appearance can stem from pressure from society, personal beliefs they’ve developed, or comparisons to other people, which often leads to a never-ending cycle of needing affirmation to feel good about themselves.

 4. Anxiety About Social Status

-For some, there is a persistent insecurity about where they stand socially.
+Some people really care about their position in their social circle.
 They may feel pressure to keep up with their peers and fear being seen as less successful or less interesting.
-This concern can make them sensitive to how they are perceived in social settings, leading them to seek validation as a way to confirm their social standing.
-They might name-drop, share tales of their exploits, or flaunt their possessions to prompt others to recognize and validate their status.
+This concern can make them sensitive to how they’re perceived in social settings, leading them to seek validation as a way to confirm their standing.
+They might name-drop, exaggerate stories about their experiences, or flaunt their possessions to prompt others to recognize and validate their status.

 People who are insecure about their intellect might overcompensate by seeking validation for their smarts.
 They could be the first to answer a question in a meeting or to offer a fact during a discussion, not just to contribute, but to get that nod of approval from others.
-This need can sometimes lead them to pretend they know more than they do, fearing that admitting ignorance on any topic might make them seem unintelligent.
+This need can sometimes lead them to pretend they know more than they do because they’re scared to admit ignorance on any topic in case they seem unintelligent.

 6. Uncertainty in Relationships